Find time-saving French resources here! ➔

 These aren’t exactly speaking activities where students are conversing, but they are created to be done orally.
 I love these, because students have a lot of freedom when choosing their answers.
 It’s really easy to create differentiated French activities, because you can require students to provide a one or two word answer, respond in complete sentences, or even incorporate specific words from a French vocabulary list.

-When my students have a new vocabulary list they are practicing with, an image-based game like this French chores vocabulary game is a lot of fun.
+When my students are learning a new set of verbs or French verb tense, I love using board games like this passé composé game as a way for them to practice with the language in small groups.
 They have the freedom to create original sentences, and because they get to play with a group, it’s a fun way to get those new words down!

-When we’re working on verb conjugation, I love playing verb-based board games like this French -er verbs game.
-You can have students just conjugate the subject and verb, but it’s really easy to make it more challenging by having them use complete sentences.
+When we’re working on adjective agreement, I love playing board games like this French adjectives game.
+You can have students just give the correct adjective, but it’s really easy to make it more challenging by having them use complete sentences.

 Find all my French board games here.